elkhorn-heavy/walkthroughs/overthewire/natas/level_23.md

 correct then displaying the password for `natas24`.
 The code that checks `passwd` is strange:

-- It uses `strstr` to check if the password entered by the user includes the string `iloveyou`
+- It uses `strstr` to check if the password entered by the user _includes_ the string `iloveyou`
-- It then uses `> 10` to check if the numeric value of the password is more than 10.
+- It uses `> 10` to check if the numeric value of the password is more than 10.

-PHP, and JavaScript and other weakly typed languages, use type coersion when dealing with variables.
-So `$REQUEST["passwd"]` can be used as both a string in the `strstr` call, and a number in the `>` comparison.
-The solution is to use a password that also evaluates to a number:
+PHP, like JavaScript and other weakly typed languages, uses _type coersion_ when dealing with variables.
+So `$REQUEST["passwd"]` can be used as both a string in the `strstr` call, and as a number in the `>` comparison.
+The solution to this challenge is to use a password that also evaluates to a number:

 ![Password Entry](images/level_23/02_leet_password.png)